Shop and Eat in Style at West Hollywood’s Sunset Plaza

-Shop alongside your favorite celebs, fashionistas, swanky business travelers and locals on The Sunset Strip.
+Shop alongside your favorite celebs, fashionistas, swanky business travelers, and locals on the Sunset Strip.
 If you’re visiting West Hollywood, this is definitely an experience you won’t want to miss.

-Chow Down at Sunset Plaza
+Where to Eat at Sunset Plaza

 The Butcher, The Baker, The Cappuccino Maker